michalgrochowski/grid-playground/README.md

 - change grid-auto-flow.
 - edit every item properties.

-But there will be more options in the next releases.
+But there (maybe) will be more options in the next releases.

 If you need help, you can click the "Nees help?" button which will open a modal box with all the basic grid properties used in this app.